MeirKaD/MCP_ADK/README.md

 # Web Search Agent using Google ADK and Bright Data MCP

-This repository contains a web search agent built with Google's Agent Development Kit (ADK) and Bright Data's Model Context Protocol (MCP).
+This repository contains the Source Code for an Automated web search agent built with Google's Agent Development Kit (ADK) and Bright Data's Model Context Protocol (MCP).
 The agent can search the web and retrieve information based on user queries.

 ## Prerequisites
 - Python 3.12 or later
 - Node.js and npm (for Bright Data MCP)
 - Google Gemini API key
-- Bright Data account with active Web Unblocker API zone (For Browser capabilities, Scraping Browser zone is required as well)
+- Bright Data account with active Web Unlocker API zone (For Browser capabilities, Scraping Browser zone is required as well)

 ## Installation

 ### 1. Clone the repository
 ```bash
 git clone https://github.com/MeirKaD/MCP_ADK.git
 cd MCP_ADK
 ```

 ### 2. Create and activate a virtual environment
 ```bash
 # For macOS/Linux
 python -m venv .venv